 The cake is basically just a regular sponge cake, with rhubarb added in, and crumble mixture on top.
 It therefore takes a little longer to bake, but thats totally okay.
 The added moisture from the rhubarb keeps the cake soft as well and prevents it getting dry.
 The crumble part is completely optional, but its just so damn good!

 The best topping if you made this into a layer cake however, would be to make it CUSTARD FLAVOURED!
 Imagine it… Rhubarb Custard Cake!
 Heaven basically.
-For a two layer cake, I would use… 250g Unsalted Butter, room temperature, 500g Icing Sugar, 1/2tsp Vanilla Bean Extract, and 75g Custard Powder!
-Its basically the same recipe as I use in my Custard Cream Cupcakes, and its a winner!
+For a two layer cake, I would use… 250g unsalted butter, room temperature, 500g icing sugar, 1/2tsp vanilla extract, and 75g custard powder!
+Its basically the same recipe as I use in my custard cream cupcakes, and its a winner!

-Add in the Flour, Eggs and Vanilla and beat again till smooth.
+- Add in the flour, eggs and vanilla and beat again until smooth.

 - This cake should really be stored in the fridge due to the fruit, but should be fine out on a colder day.